kematzy/sequel-audited/README.md

 ### IMPORTANT SIDENOTE!

-If you are using PostgreSQL as your database, then it's a good idea to convert the  the `event_data` column to JSON type for automatic translations into a Ruby hash.
+If you are using PostgreSQL as your database, then it's a good idea to convert the  the `changed` column to the `JSON` type for automatic translations into a Ruby hash.

-Otherwise, you have to use `JSON.parse(@v.event_data)` to convert it to a hash if and when you want to use it.
+Otherwise, you have to use `JSON.parse(@v.changed)` to convert it to a hash if and when you want to use it.

 <br>